nickredding/bug6792/README.md

 Bug 6860: On iOS and Android, use the Test button to see that setting a cookie via setCookie or deleting a cookie via deleteCookie does not update document.cookie, although the cookies are indeed deleted since the test checks that via the server.

+Bug 6885: On iOS, use the Test button to receive an HttpOnly cookie and see that it is added to document.cookie

 ### Running this app